Internship Training Manual

 I. Miscellaneous

-Indiana University is self-insured with respect to professional malpractice; interns do not need to carry additional professional liability insurance.
-Each full-time intern has his/her own office, furnished similarly to the offices of the professional staff.
+Indiana University is self-insured with respect to professional malpractice.
+Interns do not need to carry additional professional liability insurance.
+Each full-time intern has their own office, furnished similarly to the offices of the professional staff.
 Offices contain a desk, desk chair, bookcases, telephone, side chairs, and other typical office accessories.
 Intern offices are equipped with web-based video/audio recording equipment.
-All recordings made on these systems are stored on a secure in-house server available to only select members of CAPS staff.
+All recordings made on these systems are stored on a secure Student Health Center server available to only select members of CAPS/SACS staff involved in their training.
 As interns complete their internship, all saved recorded material is destroyed.
-Intern offices are further equipped with Windows-based personal computers that are connected via Ethernet to the university’s computing system.
-CAPS uses state-of-the-art electronic medical records, scheduling system, and dictation system; all interns will receive training on these during orientation.
-A fax machine is available for CAPS-related use.
+Intern offices are further equipped with Windows-based laptop computers that are connected via Ethernet to the university’s computing system.
+CAPS uses state-of-the-art electronic medical records, and scheduling system; all interns will receive training on these during orientation.
+A copier with scanning function is available for CAPS-related use.
 A refrigerator, microwave oven, and coffee machine are available.
 The Herman B Wells library has a cafeteria; there are a number of restaurants within walking distance.
-CAPS currently employs an administrative assistant and three support staff.
-The receptionists typically schedule intakes and appointments for staff and interns.
+CAPS currently employs an office manager and three support staff.
+The front desk staff typically schedule intakes and appointments for staff and interns.

 Cathy Batka, Ph.D.
 (812-871-4018), is a local psychologist, and former IU CAPS internship training member, with whom interns can consult about obtaining personal therapy.
 Dr. Batka works with the understanding that these consultations are confidential and not to be shared with CAPS staff.